Love Island 2020 cast – meet the full line-up of singletons looking for love

 Instagram: @evegale

 Eve was one of many first bombshells to enter the villa, strutting onto the present with equivalent twin Jess.
-Nevertheless, the sisters have been quickly break up aside when Eve was dumped from the island following per week one recoupling.
+Nevertheless, the sisters had been quickly cut up aside when Eve was dumped from the island following per week one recoupling.

 Learn extra about Eve right here.